How to Maintain Emotional Wellness When You Have Ovarian Cancer

 Many women may live with ovarian cancer for�a number of�years.
 That's why it's important to stay as physically and emotionally well as possible.�A combination of exercise, such as walking or swimming, and other healthful habits, such as following a well-balanced diet and refraining from smoking, can be helpful.

-It's also important to keep a positive frame of mind.
-You can do this in a number of ways�? �through exercise, meditation, religion, spirituality, and, if needed, antidepressant medications.
+It's important to keep a positive frame of mind.
+You can do this in a number of ways�? �through exercise, meditation, religion, spirituality, therapy, and, if needed, antidepressant medications.

-Counseling can help, too.
+Counseling may be very helpful for you.
 You can ask your doctor, other health care provider, or hospital social worker for a recommendation to a trained therapist.
 Most hospitals, from major cancer centers to small community hospitals, employ a social worker and counselor.

 Many women try to deal with all of their complex feelings on their own, but it can be a huge emotional burden.
 Women will see an expert to treat their cancer, but they often don't seek an expert in how to deal with the emotions caused by that cancer.

 A support group, specifically one made up of women who have ovarian cancer, can be helpful.
 These groups can act as a social network, educational resource, and support structure.
 In a support group, you can spend time with women who have survived the cancer.
 There are survivors.
 Women need to know that.